meng-hui/meng-hui.github.io/content/docs/ideas.md

 #### Human Biases
 Daniel Kahneman. *Thinking, Fast and Slow.*

 Explanation of System 1 vs System 2 thinking.
-Good to know and understand situations where you might be biased and make bad decisions.
+Understand situations where you might be biased and make bad decisions.

 #### Sales
 Robert B. Cialdini. *Influence: The Psychology of Persuasion.*

-Why do so many salespeople and sales pitches sound the same?
+Why do so many sales pitches sound the same?

 #### Training/Fitness
 Mark Rippetoe. *Starting Strength 3rd Edition.*